As a leader of writers, an editor,

-writer of poetry and critic, I've written for monthlies, weeklies, dailies and literary journals.
-I've covered marijuana policy, city planning and zoning, water rights, governmental gridlock, food policy and nonprofits' activities and much, much more.
+a copywriter, journalist, writer of poetry, and critic, I've written for large institutions and companies, as well as monthly, weekly, daily, and literary publications.
+I'm currently on a deep dive into SEO and have written on a wide array of topics: marijuana policy, city planning and zoning, water rights, governmental gridlock, food policy and nonprofits' activities...

 I've published in journals well known and just launched.
 Over seventy of my poems have appeared in top national publications, including Boston Review, Pleiades, Bat City Review, Yale Review, New England Review and other amazing places.